jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_conditions.rst

 * If ``age`` is greater than or equal to ``18``, it leaves the :ref:`if statement<if statements>` and continues to run the rest of the :ref:`method<what is a method?>` - ``return self.is_citizen``, which returns

-  - :red:`False` as the output if the person is a citizen
+  - :red:`False` as the output if the person is not a citizen

     .. code-block:: shell